267 19th Ave S

 Minneapolis, MN 55455

-Robert Nichols is McKnight Land-Grant Professor in Political Theory and Assistant Professor of Political Science at the University of Minnesota.
-His areas of research specialization include contemporary European philosophy and political theory (esp.
-Critical Theory, Marx and Marxism, Foucault); the history of political thought (esp. pertaining to imperialism and colonialism in the 19th century); and the contemporary politics of settler colonialism and indigeneity in the Anglo-American world.
+Robert Nichols is Associate Professor of Political Theory in the Department of Political Science at the University of Minnesota.
+His areas of research specialization include contemporary political theory (esp.
+Critical Theory); the history of political thought (esp. pertaining to imperialism and colonialism in the 19th century); and the contemporary politics of settler colonialism and indigeneity in the Anglo-American world.

 Before joining the University of Minnesota, Professor Nichols was Alexander von Humboldt Faculty Research Fellow in the Department of Philosophy at the Humboldt Universität zu Berlin.
 He has also held academic posts at the École des Hautes Études en Sciences Sociales (France), the University of Alberta (Canada), University of Cambridge (UK), and Columbia University (USA).

 He is the recipient of grants and awards from the Fulbright, Humboldt, Killam, McKnight, and Trudeau Foundations, as well as from the National Endowment for the Humanities and the Social Sciences and Humanities Research Council of Canada.

 - Empire, Imperialism, and Colonialism in the History of Political Thought

 - Indigeneity and Settler Colonialism